 A possible candidate for CEO is Stella Handler, Licht said.
 Handler, chairwoman of Hot Telecommunication System Ltd., will resign her position at the end of January, according to a company statement to the Tel-Aviv Stock Exchange on Jan.
 9. Bezeq has already changed its new chief financial officer, naming Dudu Mizrahi, in October after the resignation of Alan Gelman.

-Bezeq’s shares have been the third-worst performer in the TA-25 benchmark index in the past 12 months, dropping 37 percent, after Cellcom Israel Ltd. (CEL) and Partner Communications (PTNR), the country’s largest mobile-phone providers.
+Bezeq’s shares have been the third-worst performer in the TA-25 benchmark index in the past 12 months, dropping 37 percent, after Cellcom Israel Ltd. (CEL:US) and Partner Communications (PTNR), the country’s largest mobile-phone providers.
 Hot and Golan Telecom entered the wireless market in May leading to greater price competition.
 Bezeq provides mobile phone services via its Pelephone Communications Ltd. unit.

 Bezeq is also set to face competition in the fixed-line market as the Israel Electric Corp. sets up a fiber-to-the-home network.
 The state-owned utility said Dec.
 26 that it got a consortium bid for the network.